rndinfosecguy/TrashSearch/README.md

 MMMMMMMMMMMMWWNXK00OOkkxxddooollllccc:;,,,,,,,,,,,,,,,,;:ccclllloooddxxkkOO0KKXNWMMMMMMMMMMMM
 MMMMMMMMMMMMMMMWWWWWWNNNNNNXXXXXXXXKKKKKKKKKKKKKKKKKKKKKKKXXXXXXXXXNNNNNNWWWWWWMMMMMMMMMMMMMM

-usage: TrashSearch.py [-h] [-m MODE] -v VALUE [-s SOURCES]
+usage: TrashSearch.py [-h] [-m MODE] -v VALUE [-w] [-s SOURCES]

 Searching the TrashPanda OSINT bot API to check if your email/domain or password was leaked.
-To avoid abuse the email/domain search does not disclose passwords and the password search does not disclose the corresponding email/domain.
+To avoid abuse (when running as anonymous user) the email/domain search does not disclose passwords and the password search does not disclose the corresponding email/domain.

 optional arguments:
   -h, --help            show this help message and exit